A bar chart (Documentation) is a graph that represents data using bars. It is useful for visually comparing quantities or frequencies.

 plt.show()

-I use bar charts frequently in my analysis and reports because they are intuitive.
-Most people would likely agree that bar charts are the most intuitive since they were one of the first types of graphs we learned in elementary school.
+I use bar charts often in my analysis and reports because they are intuitive.
+Most people would probably agree that bar charts are the most intuitive since we learned them early in elementary school.

-However, I tend to use them less when dealing with complex analysis.
+However, I use them less when working on complex analysis.

-That said, I believe at least 80% of problems can be explained with a simple chart like this.
-While some people prefer complexity, I personally like to keep things simple and straightforward.
+That said, I believe a simple chart like this can explain at least 80% of problems.
+While some people prefer complexity, I like to keep things simple and straightforward.

-That being said, your manager may not always appreciate simple graphs, so make sure to understand their preferences.
+Even so, your manager may not always appreciate simple graphs, so it’s important to understand their preferences.

-It’s surprising how many people think others don’t value their work just because their visualizations look too simple and easy to interpret.
+It’s surprising how many people feel undervalued just because their visualizations look too simple and easy to interpret.

 By Mark